Mxs2019/deno-utils/readme.md

 `generateMetaDescription` takes a topic and returns a meta description.

-`generateBlogPost` takes a topic and returns a blog post.
+`generateMarkdownBlogPost` takes a topic and returns a blog post.
 Optionally pass in a number of paragraphs.
 Each paragraph has a header that is written in markdown (##).

+`fixJson` takes a string and returns a JSON object.
+It will automatically fix JSON.
+If it's struggling it will use OpenAI to fix so this can get a bit slow.

 ### Yext APIs